geoserver/geoserver/doc/en/user/docs/installation/linux.md

 3. Select the version of GeoServer that you wish to download.
 If you're not sure, select [Stable](https://geoserver.org/release/stable) release.

-    ``` snapshot
-    ```
+    !!! abstract "Nightly Build"

         These instructions are for GeoServer {{ version }}-SNAPSHOT which is provided as a [Nightly](https://geoserver.org/release/main) release.
 Testing a Nightly release is a great way to try out new features, and test community modules.
 Nightly releases change on an ongoing basis and are not suitable for a production environment.

-    ``` not snapshot
-    ```
+    !!! abstract "Release"

         These instructions are for GeoServer {{ release }}.

 4. Select **Platform Independent Binary** on the download page: {{ download_release('bin') }} (nightly {{ download_release('bin','snapshot') }})